 Staying in:

 There are some travel days that defy the imagination.
 Thankfully, you don’t have to dream about all the natural highs in today’s itinerary – they’re about to become a reality.
-Your route from the Mirror Lakes through the Cleddau Valley is the entrée to Milford Sound/Piopiotahi, a cavernous wonderland where waterfalls thunder from ancient escarpments into inky water where dolphins play.
+Your route from the Mirror Lakes through the Cleddau Valley is the entrée to Milford Sound/Piopiotahi, a cavernous wonderland where waterfalls thunder from ancient escarpments into inky water.
 You’ll likely spot them on your Milford Sound/Piopiotahi cruise.
 It’s all part of World Heritage listed Fiordland National Park, an intoxicating union of beech forests, alluvial flats, meadows and gin-clear rivers, carving up the countryside.
 This is your backdrop all the way to Te Anau.
 And just when you thought things couldn’t get any more magical, glow worm-filled grottoes make an appearance.
 We highly recommend a visit.

 Staying in: